This post covers wills, living wills, and power of attorney documents. Follow your state’s laws when drawing up all legal documents.

 Thinking about making a will, can be very overwhelming.
 Thankfully today, there are many resources to help you understand what is involoved in making a will.
 There are also many options available to create a will.

 - This post is a good place to start: https://www.upbeatliving.net/health-matters-part-2-legal-documents/.

 - Next, NOLO is a legal website that has created a plain English dictionary of legal terms to help you understand the language used in creating a will.
 You can access it here. https://www.nolo.com/dictionary

 NOLO also has a whole bunch of legal articles on any topic you might need information on.

 NOLO also sells estate planning software.

-I have used Legal Zoom and highly recommend them!
+- I have used Legal Zoom and highly recommend them!
 With Legal Zoom you create your will online.
 You then print it out, and take it to a notary where you sign it.
-You will need two witnesses that are not named in the will to go with you to sign.
+Take two witnesses that are not named in the will to go with you to sign it.
 The current price is $89 for a basic will.

 Legal Zoom asks you a series of questions and guides you toward whatever services you need for your circumstances.